liangcorp/linked_list_c-and_cpp/README.md

 May implement doubly linked list in C++ in the future.

-@To do - Linekd list in Rust, Java and Javascript
+@To do - Linked list in Rust.